 Should I contact principal investigators (PIs) before applying?
 Will it increase my chances of getting admitted?

-No, contacting principal investigators will not have an impact on the application review process.
+No, contacting principal investigators will not impact the application review process.
 We recommend that you follow the instructions you receive from the Early Career Researchers team after applying through Workday.

 How will I be matched with PIs who are hiring RAs and CAs?

-After you have submitted your Research Associate (RA) or Computational Associate (CA) application, the Early Career Researchers team will help match you with PIs who are looking for new lab members with your skills.
+After submitting your Research Associate I (RA I) or Computational Associate I (CA I) application, the Early Career Researchers team will help match you with PIs looking for new lab members with your skills.